Queercraft/QCBot/README.md

 ## About

-RustyRails is a simpple responder Discord bot with a few utilities builtin.
+RustyRails is a simple responder Discord bot with a few utilities builtin.
 This bot has configurable canned responses, regexes and permissions that can be configured from `config.toml`.

 RustyRails is made to work in conjunction with Minecraft servers using Discord integration, and as such provides the ability to parse roles from a webhooks title with a regex match.